 This data collection was conducted under the National Aged Care Mandatory Quality Indicator Program Manual 3.0, which has been in place since 1 April 2023.
 Program Manual 1.0 applied for previous collections between 1 July 2019 and 30 June 2021, and Program Manual 2.0 applied for previous collections between 1 July 2021 and 31 March 2023.
-There are differences in manuals (detailed below) and for this reason comparisons across the two program periods are not recommended.
+There are important differences between Manual 1.0 and Manuals 2.0 and 3.0 (detailed below) and for this reason comparisons across the two program periods are not recommended.

 Quality indicator reporting under Program Manuals 2.0 and 3.0 requires services to report the total number of eligible care recipients assessed for each QI, which is then used as the denominator when compiling QI percentages.
-This differs to the original QI Program, where QI rates were compiled using the number of care recipient days in which an Australian Government subsidy was claimed as the denominator (referred to as 'Occupied Bed Days' in Program Manual 1.0).
+This differs to the original QI Program (Manual 1.0), where QI rates were compiled using the number of care recipient days in which an Australian Government subsidy was claimed as the denominator (referred to as 'Occupied Bed Days' in Program Manual 1.0).